lrz8023nolan/lrz8023nolan/README.md

 ## 🙋 About Me

-I'm an AI algorithm engineer at a top2 CRO company, Beijing, China, building data science and machine learning pipelines for chemistry, biology and new drug discovery, mainly in HPLC/LC-MS. I hold an M.Sc. in Biomolecular Engineering and Health Informatics from HKUST (Hong Kong University of Science and Technology) and a B.Sc. from NWAFU, China.
+I'm an AI algorithm engineer at a top2 CRO company, Beijing, China, building data science and deep learning pipelines for chemistry, biology and new drug discovery, mainly in HPLC/LC-MS. I hold an M.Sc. in Biomolecular Engineering and Health Informatics from HKUST (Hong Kong University of Science and Technology) and a B.Sc. from NWAFU, China.
 Actually, when I was an undergraduate, my major was biological science and focused on CRISPR/Cas gene editting technology.